evindor/SupremeLeader/README.md

 # SupremeLeader
-Command you vim like Supreme Leader
+Command your vim like Supreme Leader